wustlcse237sp20/project-virtualpoker/README.md

 # cse237-project
 This project aims to create a fully-playable virtual poker game, where a user can play against the computer in one-on-one no-limit Texas Hold'em.

-Iteration 1:
+Iteration 2:

 - What user stories were completed this iteration?

-We completed all user stories relating to playing poker against a computer opponent with the options of checking, calling, raising, and folding.
-We also made it possible to view the cards in the player's hand and the community cards.
-Moreover, the user can view the value of his or her best five-card hand and face off against the computer's hand, winning or losing money in the process.
-Running out of money will cause a player to lose the game, and vice versa for the computer.
+In this iteration, we developed a functional GUI, in which the user can see his or her hole cards and the community cards as they are dealt.
+Moreover, during the showdown, the computer shows its cards.
+The game is played in a series of popups in which the user can make choices.
+Additionally, we implemented the standard blinds of poker to improve the betting experience.
+Finally, we fixed some logic that caused errors.

 - What user stories do you intend to complete next iteration?

-We have not yet implemented the standard blinds of poker.
-Furthermore, we are not done creating an interactive GUI, so this first iteration is a purely text-based game.
-We also intend to improve the logic of the game and bolster up the computer's AI to be a more formidable opponent.
-Finally, we want to be able to play again after a game is over without terminating the program and running it again.
+Next iteration, we aim to implement the buttons, which are displayed on the GUI, but have no functionality.
+Furthermore, we plan to add more features to the GUI, such as the current pot and the history of each move.
+Finally, we will add some more user choice, such as how much money each player starts with.

 - Is there anything that you implemented but doesn't currently work?

-We are working to eliminate any bugs or logic inconsistencies, but overall the flow of the game is there.
-Additionally, some unit tests may be incomplete.
+The buttons are on the screen, but currently do nothing.
+Additionally, we aim to fix some errors that arise from unexpected user input.

 - What commands are needed to compile and run the code?

-cd src

-javac ./poker/Play.java

-java poker/Play
+java -cp ./PokerTable.jar gui.PokerTable